 - a.
-The BCE Code of Conduct for Employees provides guidance on expectations, and school employees have received ongoing training, to reinforce that the protection of students and reporting of concerns/allegations is everyone's responsibility. - b.
-On receipt of a disclosure or suspicion of harm to a student a decision is made as to whether a State Authority Report is required.
-If such a report is required, the following will occur: - reports are made to the department responsible for Child Safety for harm/risk of harm to a child caused by sexual abuse, physical abuse, emotional abuse or neglect where there may not be a parent able and willing to protect the child. - reports are made to the Queensland Police Service in relation to allegations or reasonable suspicions of sexual abuse/likely sexual abuse of a student. - reports required under the Criminal Code Act 1899 which are not made under the Child Protection Act 1999, or the Education (General Provisions) Act 2006 are made to the Queensland Police Service.
+The Code of Conduct for Employees has been updated, and school employees have received ongoing training, to reinforce that the protection of students and reporting of concerns/allegations is everyone's responsibility. - b.
+On receipt of a disclosure or suspicion of harm to a student an assessment is made as to whether a State Authority Report is required.
+Is such a report is required, the following will occur: - Reports are made to the Department responsible for Child Safety for harm/risk of harm to a student caused by sexual abuse, physical abuse, emotional abuse or neglect where a parent is not able and willing to act protectively - Reports are made to the Queensland Police Service in relation to allegations or reasonable suspicions of sexual abuse/likely sexual abuse of a student. - Reports required under the Criminal Code Act 1899 which are not made under mandatory reporting obligations are made to the Queensland Police Service.
 A dedicated form has been developed to assist adults to meet their responsibility to report a child sexual offence. - c.
 If a disclosure or suspicion of harm relates to inappropriate behaviour of a paid employee, a volunteer or other personnel, at the school towards a student or other child, the matter will be managed by the Principal, with support from BCE's Employee Relations and Student Protection Team, as appropriate in respect to the school environment. - d.
 The school provides training for employees on how to respond to disclosures and suspicion of harm.
-This includes: - all school-based employees must complete annual mandatory Student Protection Training.
-The Principal ensures that all employees are compliant with this training. - all school-based volunteers and other personnel are informed of how to raise a concern if they hear about, or receive any information in any other form, that may involve a disclosure or suspicion of harm to a student.
+This includes: - All school-based employees must complete annual mandatory Student Protection Training.
+The Principal ensures that all employees are compliant with this training. - All school-based volunteers and other personnel are informed of how to raise a concern if they hear about, or receive any information in any other form, that may involve a disclosure or suspicion of harm to a student.
 Further, they are required to complete the Student Protection and Code of Conduct Training for Volunteers and Other Personnel (also refer to section 2.2 above).